ravesec/ravesec.github.io/_posts/2025-05-05-wireguard.md

 Here, we can configure Proxy Hosts, Redirection Hosts, Streams, and 404 Hosts.
 In this post I will only be worrying about proxy hosts.

-1. Navigate to the proxy hosts page and clock Add Proxy Host.
+1. Navigate to the proxy hosts page and click Add Proxy Host.
 You will see a new proxy host creation window.

 ![Desktop View](/assets/img/nginx-proxy-manager-new-proxy-host-window.png)
 _Window for creating a new proxy host._